mjdilworth/links/README.md

 and to build the binary in the src dir
 >go build links.go

 and to install the binary into the project bin directory.
-Fron the prohect src directory
+From the project src directory
 >go install github.com/user_name/links

 and to run the binary (-url switch is optional and can be used to change the seeding page)